Moorish sovereign citizens

 Example illustration of an irregular "Moorish" license plate.

-The Moorish sovereign citizen movement, sometimes called the indigenous sovereign citizen movement or the Rise of the Moors, is a sub-group of sovereign citizens that mainly holds to the teachings of the Moorish Science Temple of America that hold that African Americans are descendants of the Moabites (descendants of Abraham's nephew Lot) and thus are "Moorish" by nationality and Islamic by faith.
+The Moorish sovereign citizen movement, sometimes called the indigenous sovereign citizen movement, Neo-Moors or the Rise of the Moors, is a sub-group of sovereign citizens that mainly holds to the teachings of the Moorish Science Temple of America, a religious group that argues that African Americans are descendants of the Moroccan Moabites (descendants of the Hebrew Biblical Abraham's nephew Lot) and thus are "Moorish" by nationality and Islamic by faith.

 History

 During the 1990s, the Moorish sovereign citizen movement was started by former followers of the Moorish Science Temple of America and the Washitaw Nation.
 Groups classified as Moorish sovereigns have included Dwight York's Nuwaubian Nation.

 Beliefs

-Members believe the United States federal government to be illegitimate, which they attribute to a variety of factors, including Reconstruction following the U.S. Civil War and the abandonment of the gold standard in the 1930s.
+Members believe the United States federal government to be illegitimate, which they attribute to a variety of factors, including racist and dysfunctional policy during the Reconstruction era following the American Civil War and the abandonment of the gold standard in the 1930s.
 The number of Moorish sovereign citizens is uncertain but possibly ranges between 3,000 and 6,000 organized mostly in small groups of several dozen.
-Moorish sovereign citizens, who consider Black people to constitute an elite class within American society, are in a paradoxical situation of using an ideology originating in a White supremacist environment, the Sovereign citizen movement.

 In addition to the Moorish Science Temple doctrine that Black Americans are of Moorish descent, Moorish sovereign citizens claim legal immunity from U.S. federal, state, and local laws, stemming from a mistaken belief that the Moroccan–American Treaty of Friendship (1786) grants them sovereignty.
 In reality, the 1786 treaty was primarily a trade agreement.

-Some also believe that Black Americans are Indigenous to the United States.
-The Moorish sovereign citizen movement has also expanded to include a few whites.
+Some also believe that Black Americans are indigenous to the United States.
+The Moorish sovereign citizen movement has also expanded to include a few White Americans.

 The Southern Poverty Law Center classifies Moorish sovereign citizens as an extremist anti-government group.
 Tactics used by the group include filing false deeds and property claims, false liens against government officials, frivolous legal motions to overwhelm courts, and invented legalese used in court appearances and filings.
 Various groups and individuals identifying as Moorish sovereign citizens have used the unorthodox "quantum grammar" created by David Wynn Miller.
 An article syndicated by the Associated Press states that the Moorish Science Temple of America has disavowed any affiliation with those responsible, calling them "radical and subversive fringe groups" and also states that "Moorish leaders are looking into legal remedies".
 The article also quotes an academic who has been advising authorities on how to distinguish registered Temple members from impostors in the sovereign citizen movement.